 Fractures typically occur after a sudden fall, direct blow, or collision.
 Car and motorcycle accidents are also a common cause of more severe fractures and traumatic injuries.
 Medical conditions like osteoporosis can weaken the bones, making a patient more susceptible to fractures with even minor falls and accidents.

-Dr. Gallagher and Dr. Jacobs treat fractures and orthopedic trauma throughout the body, but common injuries include:
+Our surgeons treat fractures and orthopedic trauma throughout the body, but common injuries include: